yputter/turbodbc/docs/pages/advanced_usage.rst

 Obtaining Apache Arrow result sets in batches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to the numpy support for fetching results as batche, you can
+Similar to the numpy support for fetching results as a batch, you can
-fetch an query result as an iterator of pyarrow tables.
+fetch a query result as an iterator of pyarrow tables.

 ::